Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Birtinya has an exceptionally high national income level according to the latest Australian Taxation Office data compiled by AreaSearch for the financial year ended June 30, 2023.
-The median income among taxpayers in Birtinya is $56,961, while the average income stands at $81,934.
-These figures compare to the median and average incomes for the rest of Queensland, which are $53,146 and $66,593 respectively.
-Based on a 9.91% increase in wages since June 2023, as indicated by the Wage Price Index, current estimates suggest that the median income in Birtinya would be approximately $62,606 and the average income around $90,054 by September 2025.
-According to the 2021 Census, incomes in Birtinya fall around the 59th percentile nationally for households, families, and individuals.
-Income analysis shows that the majority of residents (31.8%, or 1,685 people) earn between $1,500 and $2,999 per week, which is consistent with the surrounding region where this income bracket also represents 31.7% of residents.
-Housing affordability in Birtinya is severely strained, with only 77.5% of income remaining after housing costs, ranking at the 46th percentile nationally.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the seventh decile.
+The suburb of Birtinya has a high national income level according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Birtinya is $56,961 and the average income stands at $81,934.
+These figures compare to Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $62,606 (median) and $90,054 (average).
+According to the 2021 Census, household, family, and personal incomes in Birtinya are at the 59th percentile nationally.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 31.8% of residents (1,686 people), similar to the surrounding region where this cohort also represents 31.7%.
+Housing affordability pressures are severe in Birtinya, with only 77.5% of income remaining, ranking at the 46th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income